-Mr G complains that Options UK Personal Pensions LLP ("Options" - formerly Carey Pensions) accepted his application for a self-invested personal pension (SIPP).
+Mr J complains that Options UK Personal Pensions LLP ("Options" - formerly Carey Pensions) accepted his application for a self-invested personal pension (SIPP).
 He says, it shouldn't have accepted business from Caledonian International Associates (Caledonian) - an unregulated overseas company.

-Mr G transferred a defined benefit occupational pension scheme into his SIPP.
-Mr G wants to be put back into the position he would have been in had Options not accepted his SIPP application.
+Mr J transferred from defined benefit occupational pension schemes into his SIPP.
+Mr J wants to be put back into the position he would have been in had Options not accepted his SIPP application.